anshuldante/android-development-v2/README.md

   * This is the parent component of the app.
 All other components can access the dependencies that it provides.
 * Activity, Fragment, View, Service, and BroadcastReceiver can use @AndroidEntryPoint to get dependencies injected.
 * Application has to use @HiltAndroidApp, and ViewModel should use @HiltViewModel for it.
-* If a class is annotated as above, all of the classes that depend on it should also be annotated.
+* If a class has been annotated as above, all of the classes that depend on it should also be annotated.
 ![Component Hierarchy](resources/component-hierarchy.svg)

 ### Component Mappings